Two of a Kind, Workin' on a Full House: Garth Brooks version

-Dennis Robbins Version
+Dennis Robbins version

 Dennis Robbins provided some background information about the song while on an interview on "The Paul Leslie Hour":

 I did Two of a Kind, Workin’ on a Full House on MCA.
 It charted, it got to around 62 on the chart and that dropped off.
 And I got a call one night from this guy and he said: “You don’t know me but my name is Garth Brooks.
 And I just got a record deal on Capitol Records and I heard a song that’s the best song I’ve heard since I’ve been in Nashville called “Two of a Kind, Workin’ on a Full House”.
 And I was wondering if you’d put it on hold for me.”
-And I said: “Well, I’ll tell you what, you know I gave that song to Shenandoah, they just a number one, we had a number on hit with “The Church on Cumberland Road” and they called me for some more songs and that was one of the songs that I gave Marty Raybon with Shenandoah.”
+And I said: “Well, I’ll tell you what, you know I gave that song to Shenandoah, they just a number one, we had a number one hit with “The Church on Cumberland Road” and they called me for some more songs and that was one of the songs that I gave Marty Raybon with Shenandoah.”
 And so I said: “I tell you what, they should have let me know something by now and if you call me back tomorrow night about this time, I’ll find out tomorrow and I’ll have an answer for you tomorrow night if they’re gonna use that song or not.”
 And so I called Marty the next day and I asked him: “Hey, what’s up with the song?
 I mean are you guys thinking you’re gonna do it”?
 And he said: “Well Dennis we talked to our producer and we made a deal and an agreement with him that we weren’t gonna, you know we would have to listen to him when it came to picking the songs to record and he told us when he heard that song: “We’re not doing any Hank Williams sounding songs.”
 So I’m sorry, but we’re gonna have to pass on that.”
 And I said: “Okay man, well that’s fine.”
 And of course later on that night I got a callback from Garth and he asked me: “What did you found out about the song”?
 And I said: “Yeah, you got it and I won’t pitch it to anybody and I hope you have better luck with it than I did.”
 And he did that song pretty much, you can listen if you ever heard my version of it, he did it pretty much like the way I did it.
 So I was really impressed with it.
 I love his version of it, it was awesome.